 Picking a flashlight of your choice isn’t a walk in the park.
 Ask yourself several questions such as why you want the flashlight?
-What brightness level you want?
+What brightness level do you want?
 The size and weight of the flashlight?
 What are you willing to pay?
 Type of bulb?
 How many Lumens does the light have?
 And many other questions.
 If you are able to answer these questions, then you will end up with an affordable, durable, and powerful flashlight that meets your needs.
-So, how to choose a flashlight that is the bright, portable and hard-anodized body?
+So, how to choose a flashlight that is bright, portable, and hard-anodized body?

 Handheld flashlights are the most preferred form of portable lighting.
 Headlamps have tried to penetrate the market, but they have not been as successful as handheld portable flashlights.
 This is because flashlights can be controlled with much ease and they are more powerful than headlamps.